 - If I reset my device, what happens to my Samsung Pay service?

-- When performing a factory data reset, all bank card in Samsung Pay will be deleted.
-You will need to set up and add your bank card into Samsung Pay again.
+- When performing a factory data reset, all bank card and Smart Octopus in Samsung Pay will be deleted.
+You will need to backup your Smart Octopus in Samsung Pay prior to reset so your Smart Octopus can be transfer to the same or other device using the same Samsung account.
+You will need to set up and add your bank card and Smart Octopus into Samsung Pay again.

 - What should I do if I have an issue adding a card to Samsung Pay?